Table of Contents

 Well, the Egyptians seem to make it work.
 Most Egyptian Arabic words have cognates in MSA, so these spellings are applied to Egyptian Arabic whenever possible.
 For example, there’s no debate on how to spell the word for ‘book’.
 It’s كِتاب, just like in MSA.
 But when it comes to Egyptian Arabic words that are unique or significantly differ from MSA, there is less uniformity.
 Even then, there are usually only a couple of competing spellings.
 Individuals have their own preferences or use both interchangeably. كِده or كِدا (like that). هُمَّ or هُمّا (they).

 The Lingualism Orthographic System

 In Lingualism materials, we do our best to keep spelling consistent and in line with whichever spelling variant seems to be the most widely used.
 Our orthographic policies have evolved over time, so that you may see exceptions in older materials, but these will eventually be updated to match the current system.

-Arabic script doesn’t explicitly show the exact pronunciation of Egyptian Arabic.
+Arabic script doesn’t always represent the exact pronunciation of Egyptian Arabic.
 When words take prefixes and suffixes, certain sound changes occur.
 Vowels are lengthened, shortened, or elided according to certain rules.
 The quality of vowels changes depending on adjacent consonants.
 Consonants can also become voiced or devoiced in certain positions.
 None of this is explicitly reflected in the Arabic script, but with the help of diacritics and knowledge of the rules of Egyptian Arabic phonology, you can determine nearly any given word’s pronunciation from the Arabic script.